 Health Savings Accounts

 IF you qualify to have an HSA, then you have until December 31st to open it.
-Some employers have an HSA as an element of the benefit package but, if you qualify, you can open an HSA on your own.
+Some employers have an HSA as an element of the benefit package.
+However, if your employer does not offer an HSA and you qualify, you can open an HSA on your own.

 The most common reasons you CAN’T have one are: